Rise of criminality surrounding COA locations

 Overcrowded shelters

 While public debates often focus on the impact of COA locations on surrounding neighbourhoods, many of the challenges are found inside the centres themselves.
-The stories from the people I have interviewed about these centres are often quite distressing: sharing a living space with strangers who have also experienced trauma, having no certainty about the future, and having limited possibilities to work or settle in the unfamiliar country they have just entered.
+The stories from the people I have interviewed about these centres are often quite distressing: sharing a living space with strangers who have also experienced trauma, having no certainty about the future, and having limited possibilities to work or settle in an unfamiliar country.

 Amount of residents living in COA centres [source]